shopglobal/cardconjurer/README.md

 # Kyles-Card-Imager
-An open source project created by a high school student that draws custom Magic: The Gathering cards
+An open source project created by a self-taught high school student that generates custom Magic: The Gathering cards

 To install KCI, download the file titled 'KCI' and open it. (make sure it's not zipped!)
 Then double click (to run) the html file.